Call Us Today On: 0330 808 1074

 A bay window is generally a sequence of windows that make up a bay protruding from a wall within a room; there are a few different bay windows that we can help you get funding for.

 Circle Windows - Form a semi-circle protruding from the wall of your property, usually made up of several window frames joined together using bay posts.

 The Box Window - Usually made up of 3 window frames joined in the corners with a 90-degree bay post, giving a square shape protruding from the wall.

-A Bow Window – These are one of the most popular types due to the amount of light they let into the property, usually including more opening sashes than a typical bay window.
+A Bow Window - These are among the most popular types due to the light they let into the property, usually including more opening sashes than a typical bay window.

 Bay or Bow windows can vary massively in price.
-This is due to many factors, such as; quality of the frames, installer mark up, U-Value of the windows, size of the bay, and type of window selected.
+This is due to many factors, such as; the quality of the frames, installer markup, U-Value of the windows, size of the bay, and type of window selected.

-Bay windows come in a range of materials, with the two most popular being: UPVC and Aluminium.
+Bay windows come in a range of materials, the two most popular being: UPVC and Aluminium.

-Both options come with their advantages, UPVC windows being the most cost-effective solution.
+Both options have advantages, UPVC windows being the most cost-effective solution.

 Both options have similar benefits.

 Manufacturing times are usually much less, which can be an advantage if you are working to a timescale, or you can't wait to have your new windows installed.

 Double Glazing Funding has a wide variety of funding options available and will give you the best advice when selecting installers to fit your new bay window!

-1. First of all, the fitters will remove the existing window or cut a new hole in the wall where the bay window will be positioned.
+1. First, the fitters will remove the existing window or cut a new hole in the wall where the bay window will be positioned.

 Removing windows can be quite a dusty, messy experience, but using quality installers will ensure that it is carried out with as little disruption as possible.